 Millennials are often criticized for being ‘praise junkies’; in other words, they are used to receiving positive feedback and may not react well to criticism.
 In research published in the Journal of Academic Ophthalmology, researchers argue that owing to this fact, mentors in hospitals from the boomer and Gen-X generations need to be clear with millennials from the very start, letting them know that they will be receiving negative as well as positive feedback with only one goal: that of making them better doctors.
 Peer mentoring and feedback, and group mentoring (in which one mentor works with a small group) can help reduce defensiveness, as can the creation of group social opportunities for mentors and students to get to know each other outside the workspace.

-Working As Part Of A Team
+Working As Part Of A Team in Medicine as a Profession

 The idea of being assessed and given feedback by peers is one that resonates with millennials because this type of feedback may already have been provided earlier on in their education.
 Millennials are also more likely to embrace group experiences.
 As reported by M Aaron, 20th century doctors were more autonomous and independent; they worked individually, researching and collating information before sharing findings with colleagues.
 Today’s physicians work in interdisciplinary teams and coordinate patient care on a daily basis.
 Millennials are therefore amenable to group projects, as they thrive on attaining team objectives.